 - 30–36 full-sheet graham crackers (a little over 1 standard box)

-- Line a 9×9-inch or 8×8-inch square baking pan with parchment paper, leaving an overhang on the sides to lift the cake out (makes cutting and serving possible!).
+- Line an 8-inch square baking pan or 9-inch square baking pan with parchment paper, leaving an overhang on the sides to lift the cake out (makes cutting and serving possible!).
 Set aside.

 - Make the marshmallow meringue: Place egg whites, sugar, and cream of tartar in a heatproof bowl.
 Set bowl over a saucepan filled with two inches of simmering water.
 Do not let it touch the water.
 (You can use a double boiler if you have one.)
 Whisk constantly until sugar is dissolved and mixture has thinned out, about 4 minutes.
 Add the vanilla extract, then using a handheld or stand mixer fitted with a whisk attachment, beat on high speed for 5-6 minutes until stiff glossy peaks form.
 Remove 1 heaping cup (just eyeball it), cover tightly, and refrigerate for up to 2 days.
 This will be the topping.